Bill Guerin: Sexual assault coverup allegation

-Pennsylvania Middle District Court with Judge Jennifer P Wilson presiding over the case.

 The United States Center for SafeSport opened an investigation on Guerin over his alleged role in the whistleblower lawsuit.
-If the SafeSport investigation concludes Guerin acted improperly, he could be suspended or terminated from his post as assistant GM of the U.S. Olympic Men’s Hockey team.
+As of April 2022, the organization had not yet released its findings, nor confirmed whether the investigation remained ongoing.

+Verbal Abuse Investigation

+In December 2023, the Wild investigated after an employee filed a verbal abuse complaint against Guerin to human resources.
+Guerin retained his position, no sanctions were announced, and the Wild refused to comment.

 Personal life

 Guerin was born in Worcester, Massachusetts, and raised in Wilbraham, Massachusetts.
-He attended Wilbraham & Monson Academy, and played junior hockey for the Springfield Olympics in lieu of high school hockey.
+He attended Wilbraham & Monson Academy, and played junior hockey for the Springfield Olympics instead of high school hockey.
 Guerin is of Nicaraguan and Irish descent.

 Guerin and his wife Kara have four children and reside in Eden Prairie, Minnesota.
 They previously lived in Moorestown, New Jersey during his tenure with the Devils.